 Serving Suggestions

-Serve the Japanese fried rice as a vegetarian main dish with clear soup or miso soup, and a fresh green salad with ginger salad dressing.
+Serve the Japanese fried rice as a vegetarian main dish with clear soup, miso soup, or rice balls and a fresh green salad with ginger salad dressing.

 Print Recipe